 Your join-a-team email invitation will come with a link that allows you to 1) create a getfit account (if you don't already have one), 2) view the team roster for the team to which you’ve been invited, 3) accept or decline the invitation.
 If you are invited to join more than one team, you may accept or decline invitations on the website.

-You must accept an invitation before January 29, 2018 to be included on a team.
+You must accept an invitation before the end of the day on January 31, 2021 to be included on a team.

 The Find a Team or Teammate forum is active only during the getfit registration period in January.

 You may use the forum to look for potential teammates for your existing team or existing teams that need teammates, post a message that you’re looking for a team to join, or post a message that you need teammates for your existing team.

 To remain eligible for weekly prizes, the Grand Prize and Onward and Upward awards, it is very important to submit minutes by each Monday before midnight.

 Note: You may enter minutes for the past week, even if you're adding these minutes past the Monday deadline.
 These late-entered minutes will be recorded on the getfit website, but will not count toward contests or prizes.

 No, your team’s standing is based on the average of all members’ exercise totals.
 A team’s average can meet the exercise goal each week even if some members never meet the goal.
 That’s because the exercise-minute totals of team members who exceed a given week’s goal can offset lower totals posted by team members who do not meet the goal.